A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.

 Diagnosis of Hypokalemia

-Sometimes measurement of amount of potassium in urine
+Sometimes measurement of the amount of potassium in urine

 The diagnosis is made by measuring a low potassium level in the blood.
 Doctors then try to identify what is causing the potassium level to decrease.

-Because low potassium levels can cause abnormal heart rhythms, doctors usually do electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG) to check for abnormal heart rhythms.
+Because low potassium levels can cause abnormal heart rhythms, doctors usually do electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG) to check for abnormal rhythms.

 Treatment of Hypokalemia